juliangruendner/ds_develop/installation_automatic.md

 and change the rights to execute `chmod +x ~/install_prod_queue.sh`

+*open the queue.config file and change the configuration information* to your server requirements,

 change your configurations in the install_prod_queue.sh file of this repository and then execute `./install_prod_queue.sh`

 #### working with the queue: